Darling NewHaven

 • Promotion and support program

-• Ten-week residency at Edinburgh Sculpture Workshop, in one of the on-site apartments
+• 10-week residency at Edinburgh Sculpture Workshop, in one of the on-site apartments

-• Two-week residency at Hospitalfield, in Arbroath, all meals are provided.
+• 10-day residency at Hospitalfield, in Arbroath, all meals are provided.

 For more details, please refer to: residence@fonderiedarling.org or dan@edinburghsculpture.org.

-This program has been generously funded by the Conseil des arts de Montréal, Creative Scotland, British Council Scotland and the Conseil des arts et des lettres du Québec.
+This program has been generously funded by the Conseil des arts de Montréal, Creative Scotland, British Council Scotland, and the St. Andrew’s Society of Montreal.

 PARTNERS :